fgasdia/LongwaveModePropagator.jl/docs/src/basic.md

 The general [`Sampler`](@ref) type specifies

 - `distance::S`: ground distance from the transmitter in meters.
-- `fieldcomponent::Fields.T`: field component measured by the `Sampler`.
+- `fieldcomponent::Fields.Field`: field component measured by the `Sampler`.
 - `altitude::Float64`: height above the ground in meters.

 The `distance` field is parameterized and therefore could be a single distance